Guide to Work, Study, Travel and Living Abroad

 2. Internship Exchange / Work Permit Programs

-IAESTE (administered by Cultural Vistas) offers thousands of opportunities in 80 official member countries that collaborate to host and send students abroad for technical (STEM-related) internships each year, usually offering salaries.
+IAESTE (administered by Cultural Vistas) offers thousands of opportunities in 80+ official member countries that collaborate to host and send students abroad for technical (STEM-related) internships each year, usually offering salaries.

 3. Internships Directly with International Organizations

-a) Government.
+A) Government.
 The U.S. State Department and other federal agencies overseas and in the U.S. offer internships (usually unpaid) for undergraduates and graduate students.
 Application is competitive.
-Apply by November 1 for summer, March 1 for fall, July 1 for winter.
-State and city governments have many internship possibilities, often overlooked by applicants, in their international trade offices.
-Internships with members of Congress who sit on international committees are also possible.
-A U.S. State Department internship is a great way to see if a career in diplomacy is for you.
+A U.S. State Department internship or fellowship is a great way to see if a career in diplomacy or government is for you, with posts both in the U.S. and overseas.
 Most are unpaid, but free housing may be provided.
-Eligibility: U.S. citizens who are undergraduates (junior or senior) or graduate students who will continue as students.
-Apply via the State Department’s website, www.careers.state.gov.You may also apply for career positions with the U.S. State Department from the same website.
+Please see the opportunities and apply via the U.S. State Department's site.

-The U.S. Peace Corps is possibly the best (and best-paying) entry-level job for anyone interested in grassroots development work overseas.
+The U.S. Peace Corps is the best (and best-paying) entry-level job for anyone interested in grassroots development work overseas.
 Unlike in a State Department job, you live and work with ordinary local people.
-Eligibility: U.S. citizens, generally for those with at least a bachelor’s degree; two-year commitment.
-The Peace Corps pays all expenses plus over $8,000 (“resettlement allowance”) at the end of service.
+Eligibility: U.S. citizens, generally for those with at least a bachelor's degree; two-year commitment.
+The Peace Corps pays all expenses plus over $8,000 ("resettlement allowance") at the end of service.
 Full training and support is provided.
-Educational loans can be deferred and some partially canceled.
+Educational loans can be deferred, and some partially canceled.
 Some tuition support is available for later graduate study.

-For the most up-to-date information and applications, see the Woodrow Wilson website.
 Other U.S. government departments that offer international internships and career positions include the U.S. Agency for International Development (USAID), and the U.S. Department of Commerce.

-d) Non-Government Organizations (NGOs), typically nonprofit, include humanitarian or human-rights watchdogs like Amnesty International, health care providers like CARE, and organizations supporting international educational exchange such as the Institute of International Education.
+D) Non-Government Organizations (NGOs), typically nonprofit, include humanitarian or human-rights watchdogs like Amnesty International, health care providers like CARE, and organizations supporting international educational exchange such as the Institute of International Education.
 NGOs typically welcome interns in their U.S.-based offices and sometimes by direct application to overseas offices.
 Internships with NGOs are often unpaid.
-One excellent website for exploring internship and job opportunities with NGOs is Idealist.org, which offers links to thousands of organizations worldwide.
+One excellent website for exploring training and job opportunities with NGOs is Idealist.org, which offers links to thousands of organizations worldwide.

 Related Topics

-Internships Abroad: Articles, Programs, Resources and Websites
+Internships Abroad: Articles, Programs and Resources

 Related Articles